You don't have to own your house or flat to make it feel like home.

 Rental agreements differ enormously.
 Landlords are legally responsible for most repairs in your home, but they don't usually have to make improvements unless they’re related to health and safety.

-Some won't consider improvements unless they have to, but they might agree to you carrying out the work, and may help fund it.
+Some won't make improvements unless they have to, but they might agree to you carrying out the work, and may help fund it.

 If you pay rent on time and look after your home, you'll be in a better place to start discussing interior improvements with your landlord.